-CARCINOGENIC POTENTIAL OF COMPONENTS: The components of this product listed in Section 3 (Composition and Information on Ingredients) by CAS # are not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, and ACGIH, and therefore are neither considered to be nor suspected to be cancer-causing agents by these agencies.
+CARCINOGENIC POTENTIAL OF COMPONENTS (continued): The remaining components of these products listed in Section 3 (Composition and Information on Ingredients) by CAS # are not found on the following lists: U.S. EPA, U.S. NTP, U.S. OSHA, U.S. NIOSH, GERMAN MAK, IARC, and ACGIH, and therefore are neither considered to be nor suspected to be cancer-causing agents by these agencies.